chaiazri12/Azri_Portfolio/README.md

-# Data Analyst
+# Azri Azhad - Data Analysis Portfolio

-### Education
-Bachelor of Science in Petroleum Chemistry.
-UPM
+## About
+Hi !
+I"m Azri !
+I hold a Bachelor of Science in Petroleum Chemistry from Universiti Putra Malaysia.
+I recently just got myself a certificate as Data Analyst

+This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics

 ### Data Analyst Experience
 Data Star : Data Analyst Apprenticeship